aless80/tantrix/README.md

 	Sending to server:  {'action': 'toggleReady', 'gameid': None, 'sender': None, 'orig': 'callbacks.Callbacks.toggleReadyForGame'}

 ## TODO
-confirm should send rotation and flush. i see differences in the storage make sure quit always quits in spite of the error quit server more gracefully if channel is already taken?
+decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage make sure quit always quits in spite of the error quit server more gracefully if channel is already taken?